 The Bachelor of Science in Music Business Degree equips students to succeed as a professional in the diverse world of the music and entertainment industry.
 In addition to the opportunity to learn hands on skills such as music production graduates understand the legal, financial, artistic, and ethical issues that confront the contemporary music business professional and have been guided to effectively confront them.
 A diverse and flexible program, Music Business graduates move into career paths such as: record producer, artist manager, studio manager, record promoter, booking agent, music licensing agent, tour manager, fine arts management, as well as being well equipped to succeed as a professional musician.
 The Music Business Degree also prepares students for graduate studies in Business, Management, Arts Administration and other areas of advanced study.

 Requirements for a Bachelor of Science in Music Business

-- General Degree Requirements (page 59)
+- General degree requirements (page 63)

 - Specific degree requirements

-- Required General Education courses
+- o Required and/or recommended General Education courses

-- o Complete a music business portfolio
+- Complete a music business portfolio

 - Additional requirements (see Music Program Handbook)

 Choose a Concentration: